willdiroll/UnityAssetStore/README.md

 		- Replace the information in scrape() with your Unity Asset Store login information

-	2. Run the scraper from the command prompt:
+	2. Run the scraper from cmd.exe:
 		$ python scraper.py

 	Expected output: